simonsteptoe/Sound_Control/README.md

 - In order to use the Micro:Bit, you must first flash it with a .hex file.
 A range of .hex files are located inside "resources/MB Hex Files"
 - The .hex file you will want to select depends on two things: the connection you wish to make (USB or Bluetooth), and the version of your Micro:Bit hardware (v1.0 or v1.5).
 - Instructions about how to flash your micro:bit with the correct hex file can be found at http://soundcontrolsoftware.com/tutorial/#Setting_up_microbit_optional

+NB: Bluetooth functionality only works with Micro:Bit v1.0 or 1.5 AND if MacOs is Catalina or earlier.
+However, for BigSur and Micro:Bit v2 there is a Hex file provided for a two Micro-bit wireless set-up using the radio functionality of the devices.
+MORE INFO TO FOLLOW.]

 ### Leap Motion (Optional)